mfish0005/contacts/README.md

 3. The database should be running now.
 Time to deploy the migrations.
 Run `dotnet ef database update` and cross your fingers.

 ## API
 1. Now that the db is working let's start the thing up.
-I didn't have time to `docker-compose` the API itself.
-I just open up Visual Studio and run it through IIS.
-Works on my machine ;)
+Still need to `docker-compose` the API itself.
+For now just run the API the old fashioned way with `dotnet run`.

 ## Client